CosmWasm/cosmwasm/docs/GAS.md

 # Gas

 Gas is a way to measure computational expense of a smart contract execution, including CPU time and storage cost.
-It's unit is 1, i.e. you can think of it as countable points.
+Its unit is 1, i.e. you can think of it as countable points.
 Gas consumption is deterministic, so executing the same thing costs the same amount of gas across all hardware and operating systems.